yochaigal/cairn/barebones/barebones-core-rules.md

 | 10          | Sundered: An appendage is torn off, crippled, or useless.
 (The Warden will tell you which.)
 Then make a WIL save.
 If you pass, increase your max WIL by 1d6.                                                                |
 | 11          | Mortal Wound: You are deprived and out of action.
 You die in one hour unless healed.
 Upon recovery, roll 2d6.
 Take the new result as your max HP.                                                                         |
 | 12          | Doomed: Death seemed ever so close, but somehow you survived.
 If your next save against critical damage is a fail, you die horribly.
 If you pass, roll 3d6.
 If the total is higher than your max HP, take the new result. |

-### Morale

-- Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
-- Some groups may use their leader's WIL in place of their own.
-Lone foes must save when they're reduced to 0 HP.
-- Morale does not affect PCs.